 March 6-7 and April 17-18, 2015

 For more information, click here to view the FCN Basic Preparation Course Flyer 2015.
-Please go to Online Registration to register – click ‘MAIN MENU TAB’, click ‘Register with Instant Enrollment’, click ‘SUBMIT’, choose Faith Community Nursing course and complete registration.
+Please complete the Clergy Reference Form and the FCN Foundations Application and return to Amy Brown before February 20, 2015.
+After your application is accepted, please go to Online Registration to register – click ‘MAIN MENU TAB’, click ‘Register with Instant Enrollment’, click ‘SUBMIT’, choose Faith Community Nursing course and complete registration.

 Please contact Amy Brown at firstname.lastname@example.org if you have any questions.

 Shenandoah University is an approved provider of continuing education in nursing by the Virginia Nurses Association and by the American Nurses’ Credentialing Center’s Commission on Accreditation.

 To receive contact hours, full participation in the activity is required including completion of the activity evaluation at the end of the program.